AcademySoftwareFoundation/opencue.io/content/blog/news/roadmap-july-2019-recording.md

 {{% alert title="Note" color="info"%}}Approximately the first 15 minutes of
 questions aren't audible on the recording but the answers are recorded and captioned.
-From approximately 23 minutes into the recording the questions are audible.{{% /alert %}}
+From approximately 23 minutes into the recording, the questions are audible.{{% /alert %}}